vovagorodok/chess_peripheral_protocol/README.md

 cp) move <uci>
 c) promote <uci>
 ```
-`ok` and `nok` commands are used for acknowelage, which must be answer for resto of command besiede `promote`
+`ok` and `nok` commands are used for acknowelage, which must be answer for some commands

 Functionality can be extended by commands:
 ```